tabatkins/kdlpy/README.md

 for the [KDL Document Language](https://kdl.dev), fully compliant with KDL 1.0.0.

+IMPORTANT NOTE: The repo is currently undergoing an upgrade to KDL 2, and as such the current `main` branch does not work (because this is a small project and I can work out of `main` if I want).
+Use the `v1.2.0` tag for the last working version of KDL 1 support.

 [KDL](https://kdl.dev) is, as the name suggests, a document language, filling approximately the same niche as JSON/YAML/XML/etc to be a simple but powerful language for config files.